icra/ediblecity/README.md

 Contributions are welcome!
 Some of the existing indicators can be improved as well as new indicators can be created.
-Likewise, the creation of new scenarios can includes new elements of urban agriculture or provide further customization.
+Likewise, the creation of new scenarios can include new elements of urban agriculture or provide further customization.

 Scientific collaborations are also welcome!
 Check my research profile at